joereger/SauronVisionProtocol/memory-bank/activeContext.md

 ## Current Work Focus

-The SauronVisionProtocol project has advanced from initial planning to infrastructure implementation.
+The SauronVisionProtocol project has advanced from infrastructure setup to a working deployed application.
 The current focus is on:

-1. **Azure Infrastructure Management**: Managing and monitoring the provisioned AKS and ACR resources.

-2. **GitHub Actions CI/CD Pipeline**: Setting up the automated build and deployment workflow to AKS, including service principal and secrets configuration.

-3. **Server Implementation**: Preparing to deploy the .NET 9 server component to the AKS cluster.
+1. **Server Enhancement**: Extending the server component with additional commands and improved response formatting.

-4. **Client Application Framework**: Preparing to start development of the .NET MAUI client application.
+2. **Client Application Development**: Beginning the implementation of the .NET MAUI client application.

+3. **Monitoring & Observability**: Setting up comprehensive monitoring and logging for the deployed application.

+4. **Protocol Extension**: Expanding the protocol with additional commands and response types.

-5. **Documentation & Knowledge Base**: Maintaining comprehensive documentation based on experience gained during setup.
+5. **Documentation & Knowledge Base**: Maintaining comprehensive documentation based on operational experience.

 ## Recent Changes

-1. **Azure Infrastructure Completion**:
-   - Successfully registered all required Azure resource providers
-   - Created Azure Resource Group (sauron-vision-protocol-rg)
-   - Provisioned Azure Container Registry (sauronvisionacr)
-   - Deployed Azure Kubernetes Service cluster (sauron-vision-protocol-aks)
-   - Connected kubectl to AKS and verified node status
+1. **Successful Deployment & CI/CD Implementation**:
-   - Created service principal for GitHub Actions
+   - Implemented GitHub Actions workflow for automated build and deployment
+   - Successfully built and deployed the server component to AKS
-   - Configured GitHub repository secrets for CI/CD pipeline
+   - Configured Docker build process for multi-project .NET solution

-2. **Documentation Enhancements**:
-   - Added detailed resource provider registration steps
-   - Included kubectl and Azure CLI installation instructions
-   - Created troubleshooting section with common issues
-   - Updated GitHub Actions setup instructions
-   - Updated progress tracking in Memory Bank

-3. **Project Structure**:
+   - Verified end-to-end functionality with test client
-   - Established directory structure for server, client, and shared code
+   - Established CI/CD pipeline for continuous deployment

+2. **Server Component Operationalization**:
+   - Successfully deployed and tested the TCP/IP server on AKS
+   - Verified PALANTIR_GAZE command functionality
+   - Confirmed themed response generation is working
+   - Validated error handling for invalid commands
+   - Established external load balancer connectivity

+3. **Docker Container Optimization**:
+   - Fixed path reference issues in Dockerfile
+   - Implemented proper project structure preservation in container
-   - Created basic implementation files for server components
+   - Ensured correct handling of project references between shared and server components
-   - Defined shared protocol models
+   - Verified build process works correctly with GitHub Actions

 4. **Technology Stack Finalization**:
    - Confirmed .NET 9 on AKS as server platform